MATRIX: Mask Track Alignment for Interaction-aware Video Generation

 \subsection{Preliminaries- Video Diffusion Transformers}

-A MM-DiT~\citep{esser2024scalingrectifiedflowtransformers, peebles2023scalablediffusionmodelstransformers}, the basic block of video DiT, stacks multiple layers of 3D full attention that jointly processes spatiotemporal and textual information.
+A MM-DiT~\citep{esser2024scalingrectifiedflowtransformers}, the basic block of video DiT, stacks layers of 3D full attention that jointly process spatiotemporal and textual information.
 This design allows the model to integrate text and video tokens during generation.
-In the $l$-th layer of the video DiT, attention is formulated as:
+In the $l$-th layer, attention is:

-Here, $\mathbf{Q}_l, \mathbf{K}_l, \mathbf{V}_l$ are query, key, value matrices of the $l$-th layer, and $d$ is the dimension of the key.
+Here, $\mathbf{Q}_l, \mathbf{K}_l, \mathbf{V}_l$ are query, key, value matrices of the $l$-th layer, and $d$ is dimension of key.
 3D full attention in DiTs operates on a unified sequence concatenating video latents and text embeddings: